Praxis Agents OS

 Longer AI workflows should create leverage, not more drift.
 Context rot is the hidden reason they often do.

-The business problem
+The operational problem

 This is not a niche technical quirk